Daiaa-K/Breast-Cancer-Analysis-and-ML/README.md

 ## Results

-The best performing model achieved an accuracy of X% on the test set.
-The confusion matrix and ROC curve are provided in the results directory.
+The best performing model achieved an accuracy of 95% on the test set.
+The confusion matrix and f1 scire are in the notebook.

 ## Conclusion